cardstream/Prestashop-Unbranded/README.md

 - None

-> Please note that we can only offer support for the Module itself.
+> Please note that we can only offer support for the module itself.
 While every effort has been made to ensure the payment module is complete and bug free, we cannot guarantee normal functionality if unsupported changes are made.

 # Rebranding